awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Neptune clusters<a name="permissions-for-neptune-clusters"></a>

-The following permissions policy grants access to all Neptune and CloudWatch API actions that are required\.
+The following identity\-based policy grants permissions to all Neptune and CloudWatch API actions that are required\.

 ```
 {